Shooting at the 1924 Summer Olympics – Men's 25 metre rapid fire pistol: Results

 A maximum of four competitors per nation were allowed.
-Three strings of six targets shot within ten seconds for a total of 18 targets.
-Afterwards for shoot-offs a string of six shots within eight seconds for six targets will keep being repeated until all ties are broken.
-The exact results of the shoot offs are unknown except order of elimination and the gold medal shoot-off.
+The format consisted of three strings of six targets shot within ten seconds, for a total of 18 targets.
+Tied competitors fired successive six-shot strings, each completed within eight seconds, until all ties were resolved.
+The exact results of the shoot-offs are unknown, except the order of elimination and the gold medal shoot-off.

 Seven shoot-offs were needed to determine the gold medalist.
-Bailey's gun jammed after his first shot, but he coolly pulled the spent case out of the breech, and got off the five shots required in what remained of his eight-second time limit.
+Bailey's gun jammed after his first shot, but he pulled the spent case out of the breech, and got off the five shots required in what remained of his eight-second time limit.